AELE LAW LIBRARY OF CASE SUMMARIES:

 City of New Haven, No. 3:05cv927, 2008 U.S. Dist.
 Lexis 39008 (D. Conn.).

-mistakenly shot and killed by police officers following pursuit, based
+killed by police officers following pursuit, based on incorrect belief

-on incorrect belief that he was suspect wanted for stealing police pistol,
+that he was suspect wanted for stealing police pistol, could not intervene

-adequately represented minor's interest as a beneficiary of the estate.
+represented minor's interest as a beneficiary of the estate.
+A mere difference

-A mere difference of opinion concerning litigation tactics did not show
+of opinion concerning litigation tactics did not show that personal representative's

 In lawsuit claiming that police officers